1950 Austrian general strikes: Crisis of 1950

 Agriculture remained in ruin, and Austria relied on food imports from the West.
 In 1948–1949 substantial share of Marshall Plan funds allocated to Austria was used to subsidize imports of food.
 American money, effectively, raised real wages of Austrian workers: grain price in Austria was at about one-third of the world price.
 Farmers were depressed by artificially low prices; the Americans were not happy about it too and planned to cut off food subsidies by the end of 1950.
 The Austrian coalition government, chaired by Leopold Figl, was facing an impending social and economic crisis.
 They had to manage it alone, without Allied support and financial reserves to smooth the transition.
 Austrian finances were ruined by post-war hyperinflation.
 From 1947–1949 the government and organized labor maintained real wages through annual adjustment of wages to prices.
 The first two price-wage agreements relieved social tension, but by the time of the third price-wage agreement (1949), failures of this mechanism were obvious.
 The Communist Party of Austria made the alleged "ripoff of workers" in 1949 a staple of their campaigning and blamed the very existence of wage-price agreements on American influence.

 The fourth price-wage agreement, negotiated in secrecy in August 1950, ended in a deadlock.
 The unions expected that the government would pick up the food bill previously paid by the Americans.
 The government could not afford it, and was persuading the unions to accept a sharp drop in real wages.
 The farmers demanded a raise in food price caps.
 The Korean War raised worldwide prices of coal, fertilizers, and other vital imported commodities.
 The public remained unaware of the depth of the crisis altogether until the first week of September when the farmers refused to deliver their produce to the cities at old prices.
 The coalition government plunged into protracted public debates between different interest groups and failed to reach a consensus.
 As public anxiety mounted, Austrian Communists, who had recently lost municipal elections, even in the Soviet zone, grabbed the opportunity and demanded a 15% "straight wage increase with prices frozen".
 On 24 September 1950, the communist press announced the upcoming general strike.
-In case of a conflict they counted on support from the Werkschutz, the paramilitary factory guard employed by the USIA and manned by communists.
+In case of a conflict they counted on support from the Werkschutz, the paramilitary factory guard employed by the USIA and composed of communists.